Senior Gardening

 Side removed Seed slurry in container

-You could actually just collect the solid material coming out of the waste end of a Squeezo Strainer if you wanted to save thousands of tomato seeds!
+You probably could just collect the solid material coming out of the waste end of a Squeezo Strainer if you wanted to save thousands of tomato seeds!
 Just remember to get the seed and the surrounding gel.

 Fermented tomato slurry